-- 4.8.1.1 Screening of personnel is an important part of providing a safe environment and has become common practice among organizations in the social profit sector that provide programs and services to youth, including sport organizations. - 4.8.1.2 The SLA is responsible, at law, to do everything reasonable to provide a safe And secure environment for participants in its programs.
-SLA takes very seriously, and is committed to, fulfilling the duty of care it owes to its members. - 4.8.1.3 This Policy on Police Checks is one of several policy tools that SLA uses to Fulfill this legal responsibility to provide a safe environment and to protect its members and participants from harm.

-Through a Police Check, as not all positions pose a risk of harm to SLA or its members.
-SLA will determine, as a matter of policy, which "designated positions" will be subject tomscreening through a Police Check.

-- 4.8.3 For the purposes of this policy, persons who will be subject to screening through a Police Check are those who work closely with minor athletes and who occupy positions of trust and authority within SLA programs.
+- 4.7.1.1 Screening of personnel is an important part of providing a safe environment and has become common practice among organizations in the social profit sector that provide programs and services to youth, including sport organizations. - 4.7.1.2 The SLA is responsible, at law, to do everything reasonable to provide a safe And secure environment for participants in its programs.
+SLA takes very seriously, and is committed to, fulfilling the duty of care it owes to its members. - 4.7.1.3 This Policy on Police Checks is one of several policy tools that SLA uses to Fulfill this legal responsibility to provide a safe environment and to protect its members and participants from harm. - 4.7.2 Not all personnel affiliated with SLA will be required to undergo screening Through a Police Check, as not all positions pose a risk of harm to SLA or its members.
+SLA will determine, as a matter of policy, which "designated positions" will be subject tomscreening through a Police Check. - 4.7.3 For the purposes of this policy, persons who will be subject to screening through a Police Check are those who work closely with minor athletes and who occupy positions of trust and authority within SLA programs.
 Such "designated positions" include, but are not limited to: - 4.8.3.1 Lacrosse team staff appointed by SLA including Provincial Team coaches, managers & trainers. - 4.8.3.2 Lacrosse instructors retained or contracted by SLA to teach in youth programs - 4.8.3.3 Summer staff hired by SLA to lead summer camps and youth clinics. - 4.8.3.4 Officers of SLA having signing authority for financial transactions (eg: President, Vice-Presient, Secretary, V.P. of Finance & Executive Director).